yesman-choque/AudioShare/README.md

 <img src="images/finalHelvum.png" width="100%"  alt="Illustrative picture">

-If everything is OK, **Congratulations 🎉** You have configured audio sharing on your system!
+If everything is OK, **Congratulations 🎉**, you have configured audio sharing on your system!

 ## Usage